Pathankot: Train

 Pathankot is also served by the narrow-gauge Kangra Valley Railway (a.k.a.
-Kangra Toy Train) built by the British, which crawls 128 km through stunning scenery to Joginder Nagar via Palampur and Kangra (near Dharamsala).
-However, the luxury Kangra Queen services were terminated in 2003, leaving about six departures daily of slow, often packed second class trains, taking over six hours.
-Bookings for these can only be done locally at Pathankot station.
+Kangra Toy Train) built by the British, which travels 128 km to Joginder Nagar via Palampur and Kangra (near Dharamsala)., The luxury Kangra Queen services were terminated in 2003, leaving about six departures daily of slow, often crowded second class trains, taking over six hours.
+Bookings for these can only be done in-person at Pathankot station.
 Some of these trains run to Baijnath Paprola and a few to Joginder Nagar.
-The main stations on this line include Kangra and Palampur, although Dalhousie and Dharmasala are not on the line.
+The main stations on this line include Kangra and Palampur.
 The town is the lower terminus of the Kangra Valley Railway, thereby connecting the mountainous regions of western Himachal Pradesh to the network of Indian Railways.

 Bus

-Maharana Pratap Inter State Bus Terminal Pathankot.
-It's close to the Pathankot Junction Railway station.
+Maharana Pratap Inter State Bus Terminal Pathankot is close to Pathankot railway station.

 Public buses to Dharamshala Dalhousie take 3–4 hours. while buses to Amritsar take 3 hours.

-Dalhousie famous destination for honeymoon couples is at just 80 km from Pathankot.
+Dalhousie, a famous destination for honeymoon couples is 80 km from Pathankot.

-The famous Hindu Pilgrimage Vaishno devi is just 160 km from Pathankot.
+The Hindu Pilgrimage Vaishno devi is 160 km from Pathankot.

 Chandigarh is 4–5 hours away.
 It is well connected with bus services from Punjab roadways, Haryana Roadways, Himachal Roadways J&K transport, and private AC volvo buses.

-One can stop over in Pathankot en route to Gurdaspur(35 km), Mukerian (40), Joginder Nagar (149 km), Dharamshala (88 km), Dalhousie (100 km), Amritsar (108), Palampur (112 km), Chamba (100 km) & Jammu (100 km), Hoshiarpur (100 km), Kangra (86 km), Jalandhar (108 km), Srinagar (400 km) all in different directions from Pathankot via Jalandhar-Srinagar National highway (NH-44), Dabwali-Pathankot National highway (NH-54) and Pathankot-Mandi National highway (NH-154).
+One can stop over in Pathankot en route to Gurdaspur (35 km), Mukerian (40), Joginder Nagar (149 km), Dharamshala (88 km), Dalhousie (100 km), Amritsar (108), Palampur (112 km), Chamba (100 km) & Jammu (100 km), Hoshiarpur (100 km), Kangra (86 km), Jalandhar (108 km), Srinagar (400 km) all in different directions from Pathankot via Jalandhar-Srinagar National highway (NH-44), Dabwali-Pathankot National highway (NH-54) and Pathankot-Mandi National highway (NH-154).

 Economy

-Pathankot is a commercial center.
-Wholesellers and distributors of consumer goods cater to Himachal Pradesh, Jammu & Kashmir and northwest Punjab.
+Pathankot’s economy is primarily driven by agriculture, trade, and transportation.
+The region is known for producing crops like wheat, maize, and litchi, benefiting from its fertile soil and favorable climate.
+Its strategic location makes it a key trading hub connecting Punjab with Jammu & Kashmir and Himachal Pradesh.
+Small-scale industries, local trade markets, and tourism also contribute significantly to the city’s economic activities.